Ake3m/Elearn-Assist/README.md

 - Load and display assignment information in Extensions Graphical User Interface.
 - Allow for scrolling of assignments in the Extension's Graphical User Interface.
 - Added hover effect for each assignment.
 - Manually delete an assignment from the Graphical User Interface.
-(Single Right click)Eventually will change to slide and delete.
+(Slide in order to delete)
-- Provide the user with a notification when the due date for an assignment draws near.
+- Provide the user with a notification when the due date for an assignment draws near (Currently reminds users 24 hours, 12 hours and 1 hour before the due date).
+- Once an assignment is deleted, the alarms also need to be deleted.

 ## Functionality and Features that need to be added (TODO)
-- ~~Manually delete an assignment from the Graphical User Interface.
-(Either button or slide to delete).~~
-- Allow user to mark an assignment as complete and remove it from the tracked assignments list.
+- Make an options page to allow user's to configure notification settings, such as when they should be notified (eg. 2 days before, 1 day before, 5 hours before, etc) as well as notification frequency.
 (May or may not do)
-- ~~Provide the user with a notification when the due date for an assignment draws near.~~
-- Make an options page to allow user's to configure notification settings, such as when they should be notified (eg. 2 days before, 1 day before, 5 hours before, etc) as well as notification frequency.
 - Implement a downdown timer for each assignment to display in the Graphical User Interface.
 (May or may not do)
-- Group each assignment by course name and display them in sections
+- Group each assignment by course name and display them in sections (May or may not do)
-- Once an assignment is deleted, the alarms also need to be deleted.
 - Multi-language support?
 - Dark Mode?
 - Any other feture that might be helpful.